Cloudify-PS/walle-service/CODE-REVIEW-POLICY.rst

     Is there an APIImpact or SecurityImpact?

-The Score project encourages the guidelines (below)
+The Walle project encourages the guidelines (below)

 A rating of +1 on a code review is indicated if::